nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 .. figure:: ../images/ldap-fetched-avatar.png

-   Profile picture fetched from LDAP, Personal Settings
+   Profile picture fetched from LDAP

 If the *jpegPhoto* or *thumbnailPhoto* attribute is not set or empty, then users can upload and manage their avatars on their ownCloud Personal pages.